Description and understanding of all eBay icons

 Then there are certain listing icons which you need to understand like this shows the item is available for auction while shows the product is a fixed price item. signifies the Best Offer while is used for Classified Ad format.

-You may also see occasional icons knowing which can be very beneficial.
+You may also see occasional icons/symbols knowing which can be very beneficial.

 For example –